captainclam/guitar/readme.md

 # Simon Guitar

-Get a menu going on here!
-- [#styles] Styles
-- [#songs] Songs
-- etc

-Zac Tuesday:
-- Karma Police (G->C walkdown)
-- New Slang
+TODO: each list item links to a corresponding header if exists

 ## Styles

 ### barre
-- Otis Redding - Sitting on the dock of the bay
-- Radiohead - Creep
+- Radiohead - Creep `G B C Cm (?) - 3 7 8 8`
 - Tiki Taane - use somebody
+- Manu Chao - Me gustas tu
+- The Pixies - Where is My Mind?
-- Foo Fighters - my hero
+- Foo Fighters - My Hero
-- Radiohead - fake plastic trees
+- Radiohead - Fake Plastic Trees
 - Radiohead - High and Dry
+- Otis Redding (?) - Sitting on the dock of the bay

 ### picking
 - Dandy Warhols - Sleep